 Father of Liverpool’s Luis Diaz kidnapped by rebel ELN, Colombia says

-Both Diaz’s parents were kidnapped on Saturday in the town of Barrancas, although his mother was rescued within hours.
+Diaz’s parents were kidnapped on Saturday in the town of Barrancas, although his mother was rescued within hours.

 Colombia’s government says the armed rebel group the National Liberation Army, known as ELN, was responsible for the weekend kidnapping of the father of Liverpool and Colombian national football team striker Luis Diaz.